 Psychic Teleportation, 9th-level Soulknife Rogue Ability

 Soulknife rogues are probably one of my favorite subclasses.
-One thing they have which I absolutely love is their unique teleportation ability.
+One thing they have that I absolutely love is their unique teleportation ability.
 They can simply throw one of their psychic blades and teleport to it.

 The distance is equal to ten times the number you roll on your psionic energy die, which can get pretty far, especially at higher levels when you’re working with a d10 or d12.